killerstorm/rell/doc/guide/general.rst

 -  Collection types (``list``, ``set``, ``map``) - always.
 -  Nullable type - only if the underlying type is mutable.
--  Record type - if the record has a mutable field, or a field of a mutable type.
+-  Struct type - if the struct has a mutable field, or a field of a mutable type.
 -  Tuple - if a type of an element is mutable.

 decimal